jennjiwon/jennjiwon.github.io/_pages/about.md

 I received a Master of Arts in Communication from Seoul National University, and a Bachelor of Science in Media, Culture, and Communication (magna cum laude) from New York University.

 Outside of academia, I love to travel, bake (my go-to stress-reliever!), and geek out over Disney and K-pop.
-Currently obsessed with [TikTok](http://vt.tiktok.com/ZSehLkJVY), Dune, and [Seong-Jin Cho](https://youtu.be/aNMlq-hOIoc).
+Currently obsessed with [TikTok](http://vt.tiktok.com/ZSehLkJVY), _Dune_, and [Seong-Jin Cho](https://youtu.be/aNMlq-hOIoc).

-Feel free to reach me with any questions at ohjiwon@snu.ac.kr.